The emergence of nonlinear Jeans-type instabilities for quasilinear wave equations: Abstract

 where $F$ is given by

 The result implies the solutions can attain arbitrarily large values over time, leading to self-increasing singularities at some future endpoints of null geodesics provided the inhomogeneous perturbations of data are sufficiently small.
+Moreover, the solution exhibits almost blowup behavior in the long-wavelength domain.
 This phenomenon is referred to as the \textit{nonlinear Jeans-type instability} because this wave equation is closely related to the nonlinear version of the Jeans instability problem in the Euler--Poisson and Einstein--Euler systems, which characterizes the formation of nonlinear structures in the universe.
 The growth rate of $\varrho$ is significantly faster than that of the solutions to the classical linearized Jeans instability.

 {{\bf Keywords:} blowup, quasilinear wave equations, ODE blowup, Jeans instability, self-increase blowup}

 {{\bf Mathematics Subject Classification:} Primary 35L05; Secondary 35A01, 35L02, 35L10 }

 \pagenumbering{roman} \pagenumbering{arabic}